 - Agent schedule adherence: Ensuring agents are performing even when working remotely

 - Quality monitoring: Continuing to deliver the expected quality of service

-In order to combat these challenges and remain operational, contact centres might want to consider the following options:
+In order to combat challenges around remote contact centre agents, organisations might want to consider the following options:

 1.Transitioning to a home-based working environment within 48 hours

 It might sound too good to be true, but with a no charge software option for 60 days (and a nominal set up fee) with the option to extend, [email protected] can transition your contact centre agents to a home-based working environment quickly and efficiently.